What is Cholesterol?

 So even though my overall cholesterol has gone up from 5.5 to 6.09, the LDL reading has marginally lowered and the HDL dramatically increased bringing my overall ratio down from 3.5 to 2.5 which current research suggests is a success!

-At KH Chiropractic and Sports Massage we take a whole body approach, aiming to identify the underlying cause to minimise the chance of recurring injuries and progression.
-It’s important to look at the patient daily activities as well as consider diet and lifestyle choices which could be delaying healing.
-We provide Sports Massage, Pregnancy Massage and Chiropractic in Aldgate.
+At KH Chiropractic we take a whole body approach, aiming to identify the underlying cause of your complaint to minimise the chance of recurring injuries.
+It’s important to look at the patient daily activities as well as diet and lifestyle choices which could be delaying healing.

-If you would like help with your back, neck or joint pain call us on 0203 633 0565, book online at www.khchiropractic.com or email info@khchiropractic.com
+If you would like help with your back, neck or joint pain call us on 01392 984959, book online or email info@khchiropractic.com